pyokosmeme/FGtoAshes/TIE/TIEvβ_1.md

 the ["Semiotic Physics"](https://www.lesswrong.com/posts/TTn6vTcZ3szBctvgb/simulators-seminar-sequence-2-semiotic-physics-revamped) paper on LessWrong attempted to create a dynamical systems model for LLMs, but it was, to put it mildly, incomplete. it introduced a vocabulary of "trajectories," "states," and "transition rules," but it failed to connect these concepts to a rigorous, predictive framework.

-we can do better. by using the dictionary provided by [`Neural Thermodynamic Laws for Large Language Model Training'](https://arxiv.org/abs/2505.10559), we can build a proper thermodynamic model of an LLM.
+we can do better. by using the dictionary provided by **[Neural Thermodynamic Laws for Large Language Model Training](https://arxiv.org/abs/2505.10559)**, we can build a proper thermodynamic model of an LLM.

 **1. State and Trajectory:**